 Data privacy has been the focus of many regulations over the last few years.
+With data privacy platforms (click here for info) being implemented for businesses who need to re-evaluate what their business is doing.
 General Data Protection Regulation (GDPR) has consumed much of the conversation and the California Consumer Protection Act (CCPA) went into effect just last month.
-Privacy has been around since the advent of civilization: it’s referenced many times in classical Greek law; third, fourth, and fifth amendments to the US Constitution include privacy related provisions; and in 1948, UN’s Article 8 included the right to respect privacy.
+Privacy has been around since the advent of civilization: it’s referenced many times in classical Greek law; third, fourth, and fifth amendments to the US Constitution include privacy-related provisions; and in 1948, UN’s Article 8 included the right to respect privacy.

 Over the last few decades, online privacy has added a new level of focus on data protection.
 Privacy regulations such as GDPR or CCPA have focused on a few primary areas for data infrastructure.
 These include: